yourbestregard/AzmunaasToolbox/playintegrityfix_injects_changelog.md

-# v1012
+# v1013

-- fix new update method
+- fix new update method on magisk, ksu no problem.